 For more info about me personally, please see my bio.
-I also play jazz tenor saxophone, I was Chair of the Shannon Park School Advisory Council from 2012-2014, and I used to be Vice-President of Programming for the Halifax Jazz Festival at JazzEast.
-I’m not a teacher, but I marched 4-5 times with the NSTU throughout their dispute with the McNeil Liberals in 2016-17, and that fired me up about checking the effectiveness of local government and bureaucracy.
-My connection to the health care system via my physician wife also makes me interested in that.
+I also play jazz saxophone, I was Chair of the Shannon Park School Advisory Council from 2012-2014, I used to be Vice-President of Programming for the Halifax Jazz Festival at JazzEast, I was President, Team Manager and Chief of Officials for my kids’ competitive youth swim team, and I’m now a proud Peer Mentor at Eating Disorders Nova Scotia.

 Dartmouth, Nova Scotia